-PASS is a student-let initiative where issues relating to course material and student life can be discussed in a friendly, informal environment with peers and trained student facilitators.
+PASS is a student-led initiative where issues relating to course material and student life can be discussed in a friendly, informal environment with peers and trained student facilitators.

-PASS provides an opportunity to make new friends to study within small group sessions with approximately 10-15 students and 2 student leaders.
+PASS provides an opportunity to make new friends whilst studying in small group sessions with approximately 10-15 students and 2 student leaders.
 It’s a safe place to ask questions and improve your confidence in your studies.

 The History of PASS